Human resources managers often coordinate the work of a team of specialists.

 - Handle staffing issues, such as mediating disputes and directing disciplinary procedures

-Human resources managers also consult with top executives regarding the organization’s strategic planning and talent management issues.
-They identify ways to maximize the value of the organization’s employees and ensure that they are used as efficiently as possible.
-For example, they might assess worker productivity and recommend changes to the organization’s structure to help the organization meet budgetary goals.
+Human resources managers also consult with top executives regarding strategic planning and talent management.
+They identify ways to maximize the value of the organization’s employees and ensure that they are used efficiently.
+For example, they might assess worker productivity and recommend changes to help the organization meet budgetary goals.

 Some human resources managers oversee all aspects of an organization’s human resources department, including the compensation and benefits program and the training and development program.
 In many larger organizations, these programs are directed by specialized managers, such as compensation and benefits managers and training and development managers.